slstarnes/upstage/docs/source/user_guide/tutorials/first_simulation.rst

 Here we use the built-in |ResourceState| to use a |SelfMonitoringStore| as an Actor state.
 The self-monitoring store is a subclass of the SimPy ``Store`` that records the number of items in the store whenever there is a get or put.
-The ``ResourceState`` could accept a default and not require a definition in the instantiation, but here we are demonstrating how to instantiate a ``ResourceState`` in a way that lets you paramterize the store's values (in this case, the kind and the capacity).
+The ``ResourceState`` could accept a default and not require a definition in the instantiation, but here we are demonstrating how to instantiate a ``ResourceState`` in a way that lets you parameterize the store's values (in this case, the kind and the capacity).
 Other resources, such as containers, will have capacities and initial values.

 Actors also have ``knowledge``, which is a simple dictionary attached to the actor that has an interface through the actor and tasks.
 This allows actors to hold runtime-dependent information that isn't tied to a state.
 Knowledge can be set and accessed with error-throwing checks for its existence, or for checks that it doesn't already have a value.
 An example is given later.